Hasanbeyli inscription

 The Hasanbeyli inscription is a Phoenician inscription on a basalt stone discovered in the village of Hasanbeyli, on the western slopes of the Amanus Mountains, in 1894.

-It was discovered by Felix von Luschan, who had been excavating nearby Zincirli.
+It was discovered by Felix von Luschan, who had been excavating at nearby Zincirli.

 The Phoenician inscription is 5 lines long, and mentions the "king of the city of Adana", the "king of Assur" and "Awariku" (also on the Karatepe inscription).
-A short Greek inscription with two crosses has been overlaid; it is thought to have been used as a boundary marker during Byzantine times.
+A short Greek inscription with two crosses has been overlaid; it is thought that it was used as a boundary marker during Byzantine times.

-It has been dated to the 8th century BCE.
+It has been dated to the 8th century BC.
 The stele measures 42 x 34 x 23 cm.
 It is currently in the Vorderasiatisches Museum Berlin.
 The inscription is known as KAI 23.